kevkevinpal/attackathon/README.md

 * `source ./lncli.sh` provides aliases for your LND nodes (`lncli0`, `lncli1`, `lncli2`)
 * `./fund.sh` funds each of your LND nodes.
+* `./connect_nodes.sh` connects the attacking nodes to the network so that they can sync gossip.
 * `bitcoin-cli` provides access to the bitcoin node that all three LND nodes are connected to.